OmniTracker/Personal-Reading-List/README.md

   - Summary: I included this link so I could always have a solid quick reference for creating this running document.

 March 2018:

+1) The Ultimate Guide to Bitcoin By: Michael Miller
+  - Additional Information: Publisher: Que Date: October 27, 2014

 1) The Complexity of Public-Key Cryptography: https://eprint.iacr.org/2017/365.pdf
   - Summary: TBA